 Of course, anger isn’t the first choice for everyone.
 Some people plan for the worse.
 And although they sometimes stumble through the process of retrieving their belongings, haggling with the insurance company, and finally deciding what to do with their vehicle—they’re calm.
 They’re more relaxed as a rule, either because they’re fully covered or understand that liability-only insurance means; when an accident happens…They pay the bill.
 Rarely will there be an altercation or a disagreement from this lot.

 But then there are those who never thought it would happen to them.
-They’re from the “Oh-No—I had and accident who can I blame?” crowd.
+They’re from the “Oh-No—I had an accident who can I blame?” crowd.
 Instead of carrying the right amount of insurance or accepting responsibility in the event of an accident, their idea of damage control and loss mitigation is to blame everyone involved.
-The way they see it is—The snow-plow driver, passing motorists, law enforcement, insurance companies, fire fighters and the towing company have all conspired against them to take their property.
+The way they see it is—The snow-plow driver, passing motorists, law enforcement, insurance companies, firefighters and the towing company have all conspired against them to take their property.
 These folks find everyone else at fault for their misfortune, believing all who stand to profit from it evil.

 So here I stood, only 3 feet of wooden desk between me and this Goliath of a man.
 No sling, no stone but secure in the knowledge that we’ve done nothing wrong.
 My only obstacle: Helping him to understand that.

 I had options—I could have come back screaming and thumping my head, maybe even step it up a notch and thump my chest.
 But I knew—from the many mistakes I’ve made in the past—that reacting this way would only raise the stakes.
 And I was fairly sure he wasn’t bluffing.